 - Hammer Curl

-- Bottoms Up Kettlebell Carry
+- Bottoms-Up Kettlebell Carry

-Editor’s note: The content on BarBend is meant to be informative in nature, but it shouldn’t take the place of advice and/or supervision from a medical professional.
+Editor’s Note: The content on BarBend is meant to be informative in nature, but it should not be taken as medical advice.
+When starting a new training regimen and/or diet, it is always a good idea to consult with a trusted medical professional.
+We are not a medical resource.
 The opinions and articles on this site are not intended for use as diagnosis, prevention, and/or treatment of health problems.
-Speak with your physician if you have any concerns.
+They are not substitutes for consulting a qualified medical professional.

 The simple act of changing your grip on the barbell curl will help you build size and strength on the neglected part of the forearm.
 Reverse curls train the smaller forearm extensors (brachioradialis, pronator teres) and brachialis — a muscle underneath the biceps that will help make your biceps look bigger when you flex.

 Benefits of the Barbell Reverse Biceps Curl

-- Improves forearm extensor strength.
+- This exercise improves forearm extensor strength.